EmPOWERED to Serve Scholars

 Students working to improve health in their communities.

-What Are the EmPOWERED to Serve™Scholars?
+Who Are the EmPOWERED to Serve™ Scholars?

 - A health policy and management student who encouraged corner groceries to sell fresh, healthy foods,